RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 {{< /note >}}

-## Getting the packaged modules
+## Get the packaged modules

 - Redis Enterprise modules - To download the upgrades to the modules, go to the [Redis Download Center](https://redislabs.com/download-center/modules/).
 - Custom packaged modules - Either download the [custom packaged module](https://redislabs.com/community/redis-modules-hub/) from the developer or [package the module yourself]({{< relref "/modules/packaging-modules.md" >}}).

-## Adding a module to a Redis Enterprise Software cluster
+## Add a module to a Redis Enterprise cluster

 You can add a module to your cluster using: